hugo-sullivan/active-scan/README.md

 ## Usage
 To run the tool, run the program app.py then API calls can be made to it.

-Instructions on the API is include in the swagger.yaml file to see access this, run the app.py program and visit the page http://127.0.0.1:5000/swagger/, which will provide informaion on the different API calls and schemas that are used.
+Instructions on the API is include in the swagger.yaml file to access this, run the app.py program and visit the page http://127.0.0.1:5000/swagger/, which will provide informaion on the different API calls and schemas that are used.

 To add additional modules:
 * the file has to be added to the directory *Modules*.